jliu1219/academic-kickstart/content/home/posts.md

 +++

-Aug 2024: I'm thrilled to join [YMSC, Tsinghua University](https://ymsc.tsinghua.edu.cn/) as a tenure-track assistant professor!
-Job positions at Liu's group will be updated.
+Aug 2024: I'm thrilled to join [YMSC, Tsinghua University](https://ymsc.tsinghua.edu.cn/) as a Tenure Track Assistant Professor!
+Job openings at Liu's group will be updated.

 Jun 2024: Our paper [Dense outputs from quantum simulations](https://arxiv.org/abs/2307.14441) is accepted by [Journal of Computational Physics](https://www.sciencedirect.com/science/article/abs/pii/S0021999124004625).